vegaprotocol/vegacapsule/readme.md

 `PUB_KEY` - the Vega Wallet public key to deposit or stake to.

-`AMOUNT` - the amount the be deposited, staked or minted.
+`AMOUNT` - the amount to be deposited, staked or minted.

 `ASSET_SYMBOL` - symbol of the asset to be deposited, staked or minted.
 It can be found via the Data Node endpoint above.

-`ETH_ADDR` - Ethereum adddress for assets to be minted to.
+`ETH_ADDR` - Ethereum address for assets to be minted to.

 ```bash
 # Deposit asset to specific Vega key